The Harvey Grammar School: The school

-Extra-curricular activities

-There is an extensive range of trips: to the United States for football and computing, to Barbados for cricket, and Barcelona and the Netherlands for hockey and basketball.
-The football trips to the USA have taken place every other year since 1989.
-The 2009 trip saw the Harvey return home undefeated, having comprehensively beaten Susquehanna Valley High School, Conklin, New York, Owego Free Academy, and Seton Catholic Central High School, Binghamton.
-Cricket tours to Barbados regularly take place together with the USA football tours.
-The Barbados tours replaced the highly popular annual cricket tours to the West Country.
-In the past twenty years, over 1200 students have taken part in the school's annual ski trip.
-Curriculum-related trips to France, form an integral part of the school's Languages programme.
-The school has a Duke of Edinburgh's Award programme, whilst Music and Drama are also an integral part of Harvey life with various musical groups in place, an annual pantomime, musical and regular showcase nights (usually two per year).

-Two annual 'proms' (formerly known as "Len' Balls") are held in conjunction with the Folkestone School for Girls each year at a large venue within the Folkestone area, one for the outgoing year 11's and one for the outgoing year 13's.
-This provides the opportunity for the school leavers to come together to celebrate their passing from school to further education or Employment.

 The school's secret war contribution at Station X

 Three former staff and a pupil at the Harvey worked at the once secret code breaking centre at Bletchley Park in Milton Keynes, which was recently made public and has become a tourist attraction.
 Their unique roles are honoured on a plaque in the school hall.
 The school's Headmaster Oliver Berthoud (1946–1952) was there, as was the school's long-serving secretary Miss Audrey Wind.
 Although they worked closely in the school it was not until a discussion one day in Mr Berthoud's office that he managed to get Miss Wind to admit to her involvement and they spoke at length about their time there.

 On a visit to the school in late 2006 Miss Wind commented that no one was allowed to talk about their involvement.
 They were sworn to secrecy and it was amazing that four Harveians had worked for Ultra during the war.
 She is the sole survivor of the four but now in her eighties still gives talks on the topic at functions and at the school to boys studying the period.
 Following her half-century of service to the school, Miss Wind became the first and only female member of the school's old boys' association.